pantelis/aiml-common/lectures/learning-problem/_index.md

 The description below is taken from Vadimir Vapnik's classic book [Statistical Learing Theory](https://www.amazon.com/Statistical-Learning-Theory-Vladimir-Vapnik/dp/0471030031), albeit with some enhancements on terminology to make it more in line with our needs.

 The generator is a source of situations that determines the environment in which the target function (he calls it supervisor) and the learning algorithm act.
-Here we consider the simplest environment: the data generator generates the vectors $\mathbf{x} \in \mathcal{X}$ independently and identically distributed (i.i.d.) according to some unknown (but fixed) probability distribution function $p(\mathbf{x})$.
+Here we consider the simplest environment: the data generator generates the vectors $\mathbf{x} \in \mathcal{X}$ independently and identically distributed (i.i.d.) according to some unknown (but fixed) probability distribution function $p_{data}(\mathbf{x})$.

 The vector $\mathbf x$ are inputs to the target function (or operator); the target function returns the output values $y \in \mathcal{Y}$.
 The target function which transforms the vectors $\mathbf{x}$ into values $y$,  is **unknown** but we know that it exists and does not change.
 The target function effectively returns the output $y$ on the vector $\mathbf x$ according to  a conditional distribution function $p(y | \mathbf x)$.